 The PSC may require as many as five complete paper applications.
-Again, check with the PSC case coordinator to verify the appropriate number of paper applications.
-Applicants are encouraged to reuse applicable portions of the initial applications in order to create the required number of complete paper applications.
+Again, check with the PSC case coordinator to verify the appropriate number of applications.
+Applicants should work with the case coordinator to determine whether printed copies of the application should be replaced entirely, or updated, based on the extent of any changes.
 Upon the PSC declaring the application to be complete, submit the following:

 - Send to the PSC case coordinator and DNR Office of Energy project manager, paper versions of the non-confidential portions of the complete application.
-Again, the PSC encourages the reuse of unchanged portions of the initial applications. - Send to the PSC case coordinator and DNR Office of Energy project manager, paper copies of the confidential portions of the application.
-Do NOT send paper copies of CEII material. - Coordinate with PSC and DNR to electronically submit the following: - The non-confidential portion of the complete application in Adobe Acrobat (\.pdf) format. - o Microsoft Excel versions of the PSC- and DNR-required tables. - o Any updated GIS data or modeling data. - Using confidential material handling procedures, as described in the ERF Filing Policy/Procedure Guide, file with PSC Records Management, confidential appendices, spreadsheets, etc.
+The PSC encourages the reuse of unchanged portions of the initial applications. - Send to the PSC case coordinator and DNR Office of Energy project manager, paper copies of the confidential portions of the application.
+Do NOT send paper copies of CEII material. - Coordinate with the PSC and DNR (as above) to electronically submit the following: - o The non-confidential portion of the complete application in Adobe Acrobat (.pdf) format. - o Microsoft Word versions of the text portion of the complete application. - o Microsoft Excel versions of tables. - o Any updated GIS data or modeling data. - Using confidential material handling procedures, as described in the ERF Filing Policy/Procedure Guide, file with PSC Records Management confidential appendices, spreadsheets, etc.